-Hospitals: St. Catherine Of Siena Medical Center, John T Mather Memorial Hospital, Good Samaritan Medical Center, University Hospital at Stony Brook, Southside Hospital, Southampton Hospital, St. Charles Hospital
+Hospitals: St. Catherine Of Siena Medical Center, John T Mather Memorial Hospital, Good Samaritan Medical Center, University Hospital at Stony Brook, Southside Hospital, St. Charles Hospital

 Dr. George Cyriac